deckhouse/deckhouse/modules/040-node-manager/images/bashible-apiserver/README.md

 ## How it works

 Bashible apiserver generates bash scripts on the fly for a requested bundle.
 Templates of bashible steps are located in the container of the server.
-The context for these templates is mounted from `bashible-apiserver-context` configmap.
+The context for these templates is mounted from `bashible-apiserver-context` secret.
 All objects returned by the apiserver contain a map where keys are script file names, and values are rendered bash scripts.

 `metadata.creationTimestamp` is generated in the request time.